 The European Grand Tour in the 21st century

-Here is a suggested itinerary that is comparable to that of the European Grand Tour.
-You can shorten this to about two weeks, but I would recommend at least three weeks for a more in-depth experience.
+Here is a suggested itinerary comparable to that of the European Grand Tour.
+You can shorten this to about two weeks, but I recommend at least three weeks for a more in-depth experience.
 You can always add other destinations to suit your itinerary as they are very accessible from these locations.